Vanille-N/meander.typ/CONTRIBUTING.md

 - whether relative links have been updated to absolute `https://` paths,
 - if examples in the README are up to date,
 - if the documentation has been updated with correct version numbers.
-Scrybe has been essential in allowing me to submit a current streak of 8 consecutive package updates without inconsistencies in links or version numbers.

 `just publish` runs a convoluted `rsync` command to copy the necessary files to the folder `release/`.
 Some adjustments are then necessary: